NUWCDIVNPT/stig-manager/docs/admin-guide/admin-quickstart.rst

 #. **Cleanup Database** - Removes records related to deleted Collections and Assets. **Recommended cadence: Weekly**
 #. **Delete Unmapped Reviews** - Cleans up reviews that no longer match any STIG Rule in the system (often because old Reference STIGs were removed). **Recommended cadence: Monthly**
 #. **Delete Unmapped Asset Reviews** - Removes reviews for STIGs that are no longer assigned to Assets. **Recommended cadence: Every 90 days**
+#. **Update Aged Reviews** - Modifies or deletes reviews that meet conditions defined by the Review Aging rules specified at the Collection level.
+See the :ref:`review-aging-rules` section of the User Guide for more information about Review Aging rules and configuration. **Recommended cadence: Daily or Weekly**

 Schedule these jobs to run during off-peak hours to minimize performance impact.
 You can also run any job immediately using the "Run now..." button if needed.
 Be sure to click the "Enabled" checkbox to activate each job after configuring its schedule, and Save.